Skip to main content

 Planning and Zoning

 Sandy Springs is in a constant state of growth and development.
-The City’s Planning and Zoning Division is responsible for the implementation of rules and regulations found in the City’s Development Code which support the vision for the future of Sandy Springs presented in the Comprehensive Plan.
+The City’s Planning and Zoning Division is responsible for implementing the rules and regulations found in the City’s Development Code, which supports the future vision for Sandy Springs outlined in the Comprehensive Plan.

 Zoning Districts